Netflix’s ‘BoJack Horseman’ Pulled From China’s iQiyi Streaming Service

 Episodes of “BoJack Horseman” — Netflix’s adult animated comedy about an alcoholic half-man/half-horse who’s a washed-up TV star — were removed last week from Chinese streaming service iQiyi after evidently running afoul of government censors.

-Three episodes of the show debuted June 19 on iQiyi before they were pulled two days later, Bloomberg.
-A rep for iQiyi explained that “Adjustments need to be made to the content”; there’s no indication about when “BoJack” might return to the service.
+Three episodes of the show debuted June 19 on iQiyi before they were pulled two days later, Bloomberg reported Tuesday.
+A rep for iQiyi explained that “adjustments need to be made to the content”; there is no indication about when “BoJack” might return to the service.

 Netflix did not respond to a request for comment.

-Netflix recently abandoned plans to launch its own streaming service in China — at least for the foreseeable future — citing regulatory challenges.
+Netflix last year abandoned plans to launch its own streaming service in China — at least for the foreseeable future — citing regulatory challenges.
 Instead, the company inked a licensing pact with iQiyi in April to carry its original programming in the Middle Kingdom.
-According to iQiyi, it has 500 million monthly users for its ad-supported video service.
+According to iQiyi, the company has 500 million monthly users for its ad-supported video service.

+Last month, Netflix CEO Reed Hastings acknowledged that the company probably misread China’s regulatory environment.
+“We had our natural optimism that slowly got beat down,” he said, speaking at the Code Conference.

 “BoJack Horseman” stars Will Arnett as the voice of the titular character with a cast that includes Aaron Paul, Alison Brie and Any Sedaris.
 The show is produced by Michael Eisner’s Tornante Co. exclusively for Netflix.